 “The root of the difficulty lies in the nature of the claims religions make about matters that are beyond verification.
 This uncertainty which lies at the heart of all religious systems, famously produces compensating protestations of absolute certainty about matters that are intrinsically unknowable.”

 Although in earlier years the comparatively small number of educated and authoritative religious leaders encouraged poorly educated followers to accept whatever those in power identified as unquestionable truths, settling religious truth by edict is now much more problematic.
-Quite apart from the increasing number of potential religious critics as a consequence of improved education, the inevitable encounter with alternative ideas as modern folk travel and those who now find ready access to the internet combine to open old ideas to more question.
+Quite apart from the increasing number of potential religious critics as a consequence of improved education, the inevitable encounter with alternative ideas as a consequence of modern travel or those who now find ready access to the internet combine to open old ideas to more question.

 Although some Church adherents claim the problems go away if we treat the Bible as the inspired and literalistic word of God from cover to cover, a more measured approach might suggest first we have to disentangle the teachings of the Bible from the various cultures and styles of writing from which the scriptures emerged.
 The pre-scientific notions of the world and the heavens may allow for a literal Genesis cosmology and a literal acceptance of stories like the Great flood and the miracles in the Bible, but modern education means that an increasing proportion of the population now accept mainstream scientific understandings and eventually are forced to abandon a literalist position.